Edited By : Amy Edel

 EPA Decision on Roundup

-The EPA reviewed glyphosate data concerning human health and ecological risk in 2009 and 2015 and published its glyphosate findings in 2017.
-After reviewing public comments on the findings, the EPA published a temporary interim registration review decision in 2020 and says it will issue a final registration review decision on the safety of glyphosate.
+The EPA reviewed glyphosate data concerning human health and ecological risks in 2009 and 2015 and published its findings in 2017.
+After reviewing public comments on the findings, the EPA published a temporary interim registration review decision in 2020.

 Glyphosate Regulations

-The U.S. Food and Drug Administration ensures pesticide residue on food crops doesn’t exceed the EPA’s safety limits.
-The EPA evaluates a pesticide to ensure it’s safe for human health when used according to label directions and sets a tolerance level based on that evaluation.
+The U.S. Food and Drug Administration ensures herbicide residue on food crops doesn’t exceed the EPA’s safety limits.
+The EPA evaluates a herbicide to ensure it’s safe for human health when used according to label directions and sets a tolerance level based on that evaluation.

-The EPA sets a tolerance level for any pesticide that growers use on food crops consumed in the U.S., including corn, soy and grains.
-The FDA then tests crops to ensure they don’t contain pesticide residue levels greater than set tolerance levels.
+The EPA sets a tolerance level for any herbicide that growers use on food crops consumed in the U.S., including corn, soy and grains.
+The FDA then tests crops to ensure they don’t contain herbicide residue levels greater than set tolerance levels.

 While the U.S. has no national glyphosate ban, some states and municipalities restrict its use.
 Globally, countries prohibiting glyphosate-based products include Germany and Saudi Arabia.